The Lonely, Unusual Way This Guy Paid Off $25K in Student Loans in 9 Months

 Injuries aren’t uncommon either.
 Langellier remembers the time a 1,000-pound pallet of toilet paper fell on him.

-Considering these factors, the 87% industry turnover rate makes sense.
+Considering these factors, the 87% industry turnover rate he mentioned makes sense.

 The gig certainly takes the right personality, Langellier says.

 If the job sounds appealing, he suggests simply Googling “trucking school,” plus the city you live in.
 Schools typically work to place you with a company upon graduation (or, of course, you can just hit up Craigslist).